Amazon ECS task role - Amazon Elastic Container Service

 When you specify an IAM role for a task, the AWS CLI or other SDKs in the containers for that task use the AWS credentials provided by the task role exclusively and they no longer inherit any IAM permissions from the Amazon EC2 or external instance they are running on.

-Creating an IAM role and policy for your tasks
+Create an IAM role and policy

 Important